Taxes

 Withholding of Tax

 You may be required to obtain an ITIN if you receive a scholarship where the amount exceeds tuition or if you are a non-degree international student (exchange student for example) and have a scholarship of any amount.
-See IRS Publication 1915 for a more in-depth explanation of ITINs.
 Failure to obtain an ITIN may result in an increased tax withholding rate.
 According to the IRS,

 In most cases, a foreign person is subject to U.S. tax on its U.S. source income.
 Most types of U.S. source income received by a foreign person are subject to U.S. tax of 30%.
 A reduced rate, including exemption, may apply if there is a tax treaty between the foreign person's country of residence and the United States.
 The tax is generally withheld (chapter 3 withholding) from the payment made to the foreign person.